minicreative/montegutsycamore.org/index.md

 layout: page
 ---

-## Montegut Sycamore is a community garden located on three lots at the intersection of Montegut and Prieur in the Upper Ninth Ward of New Orleans.
+## Montegut Sycamore is a community garden located at the intersection of Montegut and Prieur in the Upper Ninth Ward of New Orleans.

 ![](/uploads/MontegutSycamore.jpg)
 The garden is a work in progress, with the ultimate goal of producing free produce for neighbors.